theoptimistprime/theoptimistprime.github.io/index.md

 About
 -----

 I'm a graduate student in the [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at [McGill University](https://www.mcgill.ca/).
-I’m interested in reinforcement learning(RL) - especially temporal abstaction and eligibility traces as they apply to RL.
+I’m interested in reinforcement learning(RL) - especially temporal abstraction and eligibility traces as they apply to RL.
 I’m supervised by [Prof. Doina Precup](http://cs.mcgill.ca/~dprecup/)

 In 2012 I completed my Bachelor of Engineering (B.E.) degree in Computer Engineering at the University of Delhi.

 You can download my CV (updated on May 2017) [here](https://theoptimistprime.github.io/cv/cv.pdf){:target="_blank"}.

 Research Experience